github-graveyard/SeekYouRS.Examples/README.md

 SeekYouRS.Examples.MongoDB
 ==========================

-Example project for using the SeekYouRS framework with MongoDB as aggregate and model storage
+Examples for using the SeekYouRS framework